SourcePot/match/README.md

 The PHP classes in this repository allow complex data values such as patent numbers, dates and times etc. to be matched.
-To do gthis, in a first step the data value to be compared with as well as the match type needs to be laoded.
+In order to do this, in a first step the data value to be compared with as well as the match type needs to be loaded.
 After this the match is prepared.
 Depending on the match type, a needle is generated for database pre-filtering to create a haystack of data values from a database.
 In the last step the matches are performed between the initially loaded data value and the haystack values.
 Each match provides a match probability in the range 0...1, with 1 → complete match and 0 → no match.

 # Installation